FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - Skip regulation when you trust the food maker
 - Share data freely with trusted computational nodes
 - Allow rich AR predictions without privacy concerns
+- Allow rich AR visualizations without knowing the computation
-- Enable heavy Aiddaemon reasoning without encryption overhead
+- Enable heavy Aiddaemon reasoning on trusted third-party machines
 - Let coalescence services access your preferences directly

-**Trust providers as spot-checkers**: When you need verification but not constant surveillance, trust providers can do random checks:
+**Trust providers as spot-checkers**: When you need verification but not constant surveillance, trust providers can do strategic checks:
 - Animal welfare verification
 - Ethical compliance auditing
 - Quality assurance sampling
 - All without constant overhead
+- Hot Hand Cold Hand fallacy prevention by holistic perspective and not only score or test results.

 **Computational efficiency through trust**: High trust enables:
-- Direct data sharing instead of encrypted computation
+- Direct and broad and otherwise private data sharing instead of encrypted computation; (The government and hospital knows....
+Well who are they really??
+Why do you trust 'them'.
+All of them.
+Every single one of them.
+From supplier, machine owners or managers, to persons able to access it, to security issues, to law changes (trust "popularity representatives in perpetuity") and more.)
 - Rich predictive services that know your patterns
 - Heavy machinery AR visualizations with full context
 - Aiddaemon reasoning with complete information access